druchefavour/HTML_CSS_JS_Code_Challenge/README.md

  * Use Margin to create spaces between the rows

  We now have a simple layout that closely resembles the mockup

+## More CSS

+Here we implement more styling to reproduce the mockup

+1. First we use border and box-sizing to create borders for our logo and icons
+2. We use margins and paddings in CSS to position the boxes properly
+3. We use <hr> tag to underline the titles and headers
+4. We create a border line using (border-left syntx in css) to create a left side border for the More link section
+5. Use list-style-type:none to remove the bullets in the Navlink Lists.
+Align the list text to the center.

+The mockup has been reproduced.

+6. Validate index.html using https://validator.w3.org

+7. Validate styles.css using hhttp://www.css-validator.org

+## Gridding
+I will use RWD grid view to redesign the webpage.
+It makes it easier to place all the elements in the page.

+## Responsive Grid View
+Step 1 - All the HTML elements would have the box-sizing property set to border box Step-2 - Create a responsive grid-view with 12 columns, to have more control over the webpage (the percentage for one column is 100%/12 columns = 8.33%), we then make a class of each of the columns, class="col-" and a number defining how many colums the section should span